Alejogb1/job-board/blog-data/why-wont-an-nfs-volume-mount-on-airflow-workers-in-kubernetes.md

 id: "why-wont-an-nfs-volume-mount-on-airflow-workers-in-kubernetes"
 ---

-Okay, let's dive into this.
+, let's dive into this.
 I've spent more hours than I care to remember troubleshooting NFS mounting issues in Kubernetes, specifically with Airflow workers.
 It’s a situation that seems straightforward on the surface, but the devils, as they often do, reside in the details.
 From my experience, a failed NFS mount on Airflow workers within a Kubernetes environment typically stems from a combination of networking configurations, permission challenges, and sometimes, a misunderstanding of how Kubernetes manages persistent volumes.
 Let's break it down systematically.

 First, let’s address the networking aspect.
 Kubernetes workers, by default, are isolated within their network namespace.
 This isolation, while providing security benefits, also means that the pods might not have direct visibility to the NFS server if it's running on a different network segment or is not directly routable.
 I recall one particularly frustrating incident where the NFS server was hosted on-prem, and the Kubernetes cluster was running in a managed cloud environment.
 The firewall rules on the on-prem side were not configured to allow traffic from the pod’s IP range, leading to consistent “connection refused” errors.
 The solution involved meticulous review and adjustment of those rules to enable communication.
 In these cases, always double-check that the necessary routes and firewall rules are established for communication.
 Network policies in Kubernetes can also inadvertently block traffic.
 If you're using them, inspect their rules carefully.
 The `kubectl describe pod <pod_name>` command provides valuable information here, specifically looking at the events section to pinpoint network-related failures.